All pupils are expected to wear school uniform. This consists of:

 - A dark green sweatshirt, jumper or cardigan

-- Socks or tights (white, black, grey or green)
+- Socks or tights (black, grey, white or green)

 Clothing should be suitable and sensible.
 Uniform with a school badge, although desirable, IS NOT NECESSARY.
-Unbadged uniform is available from Asda, Tesco, etc. Angela Boulton, a governor at Rednal Hill Junior School would also like to remind you that the Rubery Swop shop is also available for free, preloved uniform/forest school items.
-Angela volunteers there a day a week and said, "We are definitely not short of stock!"
-You don't have to take an item to swop - you can just request items you need for free, that includes wellies, trainers, coats etc...
+Unbadged uniform is available from Asda, Tesco, etc. The Governors at Rednal Hill Junior School would also like to remind you that the Rubery Swop shop is also available for free, preloved uniform/forest school items.
+Don’t forget, you don't have to take an item to swop - you can just request items you need for free, that includes wellies, trainers, coats etc...
 See https://www.ruberyswopshop.co.uk/ for details.

 Uniform that carries the Rednal badge is available from: